danielward27/flowjax/docs/getting_started.rst

    >>> bijection.inverse_and_log_det(y)
    (Array(1., dtype=float32), Array(-0.6931472, dtype=float32))

-Similar to distributions, bijections can be conditional or unconditional, and they have ``shape`` and ``cond_shape`` attributes.
+- Similar to distributions, bijections can be conditional or unconditional, and they have ``shape`` and ``cond_shape`` attributes.
 The latter is ``None`` for unconditional bijections.
-Unlike distributions, array shapes must match exactly—no automatic broadcasting.
-To vectorize over bijection methods, it may be useful to apply ``jax.vmap``:
+- Unlike distributions, array shapes must match the bijection shapes exactly-there is no automatic broadcasting.
+To vectorize over bijection methods, it may be useful to apply ``jax.vmap``

 .. doctest::